The sequence of data basically abides to the

 XVI.
 Grammar: General and Comparative

-A. Comparative Studies of IE with Special Reference to Gothic
+A. Comparative Studies of IE with Special Reference

 1. General Treatment